 Wonderful, pleasant surprise was how we felt about Chicago, want to go back!

 The California Zephyr train journey to Salt Lake City was brilliant, highly recommended.
 Stunning scenery for hours on end, comfortable seating (including for sleeping overnight!) and some interesting fellow travellers.
 I feel a plan developing to take the first leg of this train journey from New York to Chicago and then spending more time in the ‘Windy City’, which it so deserves.

 Simple car hire collection, well done British Airways/Avis.
-And a great car which was actually a free upgrade – we were due the Chevy Tahoe SUV but were given a GMC Yukon, same body as the Tahoe but with more features, and an additional 1.2 litres and 65 hp, adding up to 6.2 litres and 420 hp.
+And a great car which was actually a low cost upgrade – we were due the Chevy Tahoe SUV but were given a GMC Yukon, same body as the Tahoe but with more features, and an additional 1.2 litres and 65 hp, adding up to 6.2 litres and 420 hp.
 I am coping!

 As a lifelong fan of cowboy films the drive has been like a dream, passing through small towns steeped in cowboy history and tradition, as well as the country being packed with vistas that bring all the old films and tv series to life.
 Equally poignant are the many reminders of the Native American history of the nation.

 So striking throughout the trip so far is the friendliness, and politeness, not just from shop and hotel staff, but also the general public.
 It’s a real pleasure interacting with people.
 They call you sir and ma’am just if you hold a door open for them!
 It’s what I would call almost old fashioned but very welcome.